 All professional evaluations should be obtained from one of these two recommended credential services and submitted to the Office of the Registrar.
 Payment for the professional evaluation is the responsibility of the student.

 We do accept transfer credit from community colleges, but please be aware that if you receive TRAN credit for any community college coursework completed prior to matriculation at Rice, you may not be approved to convert TRAN to Rice equivalent credit.
 Many academic departments do not approve Rice equivalent credit from community colleges.
-The Business, Chemistry, Economics, English, History, Physics, and Political Science departments will not grant Rice equivalent credit to coursework completed at community colleges or 2-year institutions.
+The BioSciences, Business, Chemistry, Economics, English, History, and Physics departments will not grant Rice equivalent credit to coursework completed at community colleges or 2-year institutions.

 Any transfer coursework completed on a quarter system basis will be converted to semester hours for Rice transfer credit.
 Multiply quarter hours by 2/3 to calculate semester hours.
 For instance, if you take a 4 quarter hour course at UCLA, you will only receive 2.67 semester hours at Rice.

 - Do any restrictions apply to the number of credits I can transfer to Rice?